nixworks/public/news/2010/06/28/index.md

 ##### G20 summit
 ### [World leaders at the G20 summit agree to cut their budget deficits in half by 2013, while US President Obama urges continued spending to support economic growth. ](/news/2010/06/28/world-leaders-at-the-g20-summit-agree-to-cut-their-budget-deficits-in-half-by-2013-while-us-president-obama-urges-continued-spending-to-sup.md)
-_Context: United States President, Barack Obama, G20 summit, budget deficit_
+_Context: budget deficit, G20 summit, Barack Obama, United States President_

 #####
 ### [Toronto police arrest over 600 people outside the G20 summit, with police using rubber bullets and tear gas on protestors. ](/news/2010/06/28/toronto-police-arrest-over-600-people-outside-the-g20-summit-with-police-using-rubber-bullets-and-tear-gas-on-protestors.md)
 ##### Rwanda
 ### [Rwandan authorities arrest two people in connection with the killing of a journalist critical of Rwandan President Paul Kagame, and deny complicity in the murder. ](/news/2010/06/28/rwandan-authorities-arrest-two-people-in-connection-with-the-killing-of-a-journalist-critical-of-rwandan-president-paul-kagame-and-deny-com.md)
-_Context: Rwanda, Paul Kagame, president_
+_Context: Rwanda, president, Paul Kagame_

 ##### Sri Lanka
 ### [Sri Lanka's President Mahinda Rajapakse and other prominent Sri Lankans protest international calls and the appointment of a United Nations panel to investigate war crimes allegedly committed during the country's civil war with the Tamil Tiger separatists. ](/news/2010/06/28/sri-lanka-s-president-mahinda-rajapakse-and-other-prominent-sri-lankans-protest-international-calls-and-the-appointment-of-a-united-nations.md)
-_Context: Sri Lanka, Sri Lankan Civil War, United Nations, Mahinda Rajapakse, President of Sri Lanka, war crimes, Tamil Tiger_
+_Context: Sri Lanka, Sri Lankan Civil War, Tamil Tiger, Mahinda Rajapakse, war crimes, President of Sri Lanka, United Nations_

 ##### landslide
 ### [At least 100 people are feared trapped or buried in a landslide in Guizhou Province in south-west China following continued heavy rain. ](/news/2010/06/28/at-least-100-people-are-feared-trapped-or-buried-in-a-landslide-in-guizhou-province-in-south-west-china-following-continued-heavy-rain.md)